nus-cs2030s/2223-s2/docs/labs/lab2-question.md

 ## Simulating a Bank with a Queue

-Recall that, no waiting wass allowed inside the bank we are simulating.
+Recall that, no waiting was allowed inside the bank we are simulating.
 The bank is losing customers as a customer departs if all the counters are busy.

 Lab 2 adds an entrance queue to the bank.
 If all counters are busy when a customer arrives, the customer will join the queue and wait.
 When a counter becomes available, the customer at the front of the queue will proceed to the counter for service.